-- A1: Chinese government: expansion of exporting industries in support of economic growth. - A2: South African government: advocating increased trade and investment, but protecting domestic workers, whilst addressing within-country economic inequalities. - A3: WTO official: maintaining and improving enforcement of multilateral trade rules. - A4: Domestic worker union: protecting the rights of domestic workers. - A5: Your view.
+• A1: Chinese government: in favour of expansion of exporting industries in support of its economic growth.

+• A2: South African government: advocating increased trade and investment, but similarly protecting domestic workers, whilst also addressing within-country economic inequalities.

+• A3: WTO official: maintaining and improving enforcement of multilateral trade rules.

+• A4: Domestic worker union: protecting the rights of domestic workers.

+A5: Your view.